10 teacher tips for the first week of school to help teachers to have fun while saving time. Tons of back to school ideas and organization tips.

-I am HUGE believer in the power of GREAT classroom management.
-Classroom management can take on many different forms and it means so many things in a classroom.
-Without it, our classrooms would probably fall apart and total CHAOS would ensue (kidding, but seriously it’s important)!
-I have my favorite strategies in a MUST READ post HERE.
+I am a huge believer in the power of great classroom management.
+Classroom management can take on many different forms, and it means so many things in a classroom.
+Without it, our classrooms would probably fall apart, and total chaos would ensue (kidding, but seriously it’s important)!
+I have my favorite classroom management ideas and strategies in this must-read post.

-My 4 favorite classroom management systems are class coupons, class jobs, class meetings, and team points (click to read the posts).
+My 4 favorite classroom management systems are class coupons, classroom jobs, morning meetings, and team points.
 I love these approaches to handling children because they are positive, rather than punitive.
 They encourage kids to be their best selves and work to improve themselves.
 They encourage kids to be open-minded and responsible.
-If you are looking for more strategies and ideas, check out the ultimate classroom management resource HERE!
+If you want more strategies and ideas, check out the ultimate classroom management resource!

 Choose a Classroom Decor Style

 Let me start off by saying that you do not need to have the most beautiful classroom or the most color-coordinated one either.
 Your classroom will be wonderful no matter what colors you choose for your bulletin boards or your bins.
-But chances are if you are a teacher, you have an idea of how you want your classroom to look.
-You have probably searched Pinterest or Teachers Pay Teachers for design inspiration…and there is a lot out there.
+But chances are, if you are a teacher, you have an idea of how you want your classroom to look.
+You have probably searched Pinterest for design inspiration…and there is a lot out there.